Why Did the Nile Flood Every Year? Was It a Good Thing?

 In general, yes.
 In ancient Egypt, the Nile River’s reliable yearly flooding allowed for agriculture to take hold.
 Early residents of the area just used the fertile flooded areas for farming.
 However, about 7,000 years ago, Egyptians started to use floods to their advantage.
 They created a network of dikes, dams, and canals to divert the flood waters to fields.
 They would trap water in the area for about 6 weeks, then release it.
 The flood waters would deposit dark, nutrient-rich silt, and the water would make the soil more fertile.
 Once they released the water, they would start planting their crops and harvest them 3-4 months later depending on the crop.
 They were only able to grow their crops during the short time after the floods when the soil was still rich.

 However, this system was rather fragile.
 If there was a year with a weaker flood, the water would not reach all the fields.
 If there was a year with a stronger flood, it would destroy some of the irrigation infrastructure.
-Even though it was a delicate system, without the yearly floods, the region may not have been able to support agriculture for between 2 and 12 million people living in the area.
+Even though it was a delicate system, without the yearly floods, the region may not have been able to support agriculture for between two and 12 million people living in the area.

 Nile River Header